Degree type(s): Bachelor's

 Construction Management Bachelor's Degree Program

-The University of Mary’s Construction Management degree is specifically designed for students wanting to pursue careers as general contractors or project managers in construction-related fields.
-Whether it’s specialty trade construction, commercial or residential building, or heavy and civil engineering construction, graduates of the program will position themselves for success with a construction management degree from the University of Mary.
+The University of Mary’s Construction Management program in our School of Engineering is designed for students who want to pursue careers as general contractors or project managers in construction-related fields.
+Whether it’s specialty trade construction, commercial or residential building, or heavy and civil engineering construction, graduates of this program will position themselves for success.

-And, because the construction management program is integrated within Mary’s Christian, Catholic, and Benedictine core curriculum, you will master the understanding and skill sets you need to serve and engage persons from every walk of life—clients, fellow employees or members of your community.
+Our Construction Management program is integrated with Mary’s Christian, Catholic, and Benedictine core curriculum.
+You will master the understanding and skill sets you need to serve and engage persons—clients, fellow employees, and members of your community.

-By earning your bachelor’s in Construction Management at the University of Mary you will:
+When you earn your bachelor’s in Construction Management at the University of Mary, you will:

 Career Outlook for Construction Management Majors